-With seven health science colleges and a school of health and rehabilitation sciences all located on one campus, The Ohio State University Wexner Medical Center is one of the most comprehensive health sciences campuses in the nation, and we continue to grow.
-Ohio State has more than $3 billion planned for capital investments over the next several years, including a new College of Medicine facility, an 820+ bed inpatient tower, four new outpatient care centers and an interdisciplinary research building.
-All these buildings are designed with the patient, learner, clinician and researcher in mind, with the goal of innovating biomedical science and improving patient care.
+The Ohio State University has one of the most comprehensive health sciences campuses in the nation, and we continue to grow with more than $3 billion planned for capital investments.
+In coming years, we will have a new interdisciplinary health sciences center, an 820-plus bed inpatient tower, new outpatient care centers and an interdisciplinary research building.

 Carol R. Bradford, MD, MS, FACS (external link)